Ssevinc/ML-Algrotihm-Practice/README.md

 These implementations were originally developed while studying the foundations of machine learning and have been reorganized into this repository as a consolidated reference for algorithm practice and experimentation.

 The focus of this repository is on understanding how core algorithms work.

+Note: Some implementations were originally written during earlier stages of my machine learning studies and later reorganized into this repository for clarity.